 However, in many cases, an international application will claim the right of priority of the date of filing of an earlier application.
 In this case, it is the priority date (that is, the filing date of the earlier application) which will be used to calculate certain time limits.
 Furthermore, it is the priority date which becomes the effective date for the purposes of the international examination, that is, the written opinion (of either the International Searching Authority or the International Preliminary Examining Authority) and the international preliminary examination report.
 Note that the relevant date for the purposes of the international search is always the international filing date.
 Paragraph 11.03 defines the “relevant date” for purposes of the international search while paragraphs 11.04 and 11.05 define the “relevant date” for purposes of the written opinion (whether prepared by the International Searching Authority or the International Preliminary Examining Authority) and the international preliminary examination report.
 See also paragraphs 17.29 and 18.16.
 Paragraph 15.01 defines “relevant prior art” for the purposes of the international search while paragraph 11.01 provides a general definition of prior art.

-Article 8(1); Rule 4.10
+Article 8(1); Rules 2.4, 4.10, 26bis.2

-For a valid claim to priority, several conditions must be satisfiedthe earlier application whose priority is claimed must have been made by the applicant or his predecessor in title; it must have been filed not more than 12 months before the filing date of the international application; and have been “filed in or for any country party to the Paris Convention for the Protection of Industrial Property or in or for any Member of the World Trade Organization that is not party to that Convention.”
+For a valid claim to priority, several conditions must be satisfied.
+First, the earlier application whose priority is claimed must have been made by the applicant or his predecessor in title Next, the earlier application must have been “filed either in or for any country party to the Paris Convention for the Protection of Industrial Property or in or for any Member of the World Trade Organization that is not party to that Convention.”
 The words “in or for” any country or Member mean that the earlier application the priority of which is claimed may be an earlier national, regional or international application.
 Furthermore, the international application must in general have been filed within 12 months from the filing of the earlier application (the “priority period”).
-However, a priority claim will not be considered void only because the international filing date is later than the date on which the priority period expired, provided that it is within two months from that date (Rule 26bis.2), in order to take into account the possibility of the applicant being granted re-establishment of rights in respect of the priority period either before the receiving Office in the international phase (Rule 26bis.3) or before the authorities of the designated states (Rule 49ter.2)The earlier application may be for a patent or for the registration of a utility model or for an inventor’s certificate.
+However, a priority claim will not be considered void only because the international filing date is later than the date on which the priority period expired, provided that it is within two months from that date (Rule 26bis.2), in order to take into account the possibility of the applicant being granted re-establishment of rights in respect of the priority period either before the receiving Office in the international phase (Rule 26bis.3) or before the authorities of the designated states (Rule 49ter.2).
+The earlier application may be for a patent or for the registration of a utility model or for an inventor’s certificate.
 So long as the contents of the earlier application were sufficient to establish a filing date, it can be used to create a priority date, no matter what the final disposition of the application may later be; for example, it may subsequently be withdrawn or held withdrawn.
 Other conditions to be satisfied for a valid claim of priority are mentioned in paragraphs 6.04 and 6.11 to 6.17.

 Article 8(2)(a)